Part 5. Protein structure annotation settings

 |

-Mapping interacting sites from PDB complexes using SCORPPION
+Mapping interaction sites from PDB complexes using SCORPPION

-With this option, one can retrieve information about all interacting
+With this option, one can retrieve information about all interaction

 sites found among close sequence homologs deposited in